stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

-"Oh, oh, speaking of sad dough, um, their homeworld was destroyed by invading space whales."
+"Oh, oh, speaking of sad dough, um, their homeworld was destroyed by invading Space Whales."

 #### TIM

 "Oh-- oh, bo.
-Oh, no-fa-fa.
+Oh, no for them.
 Oh-fo-fluff."

 #### BEN